 \section{Introduction}

 \acp{CSR} exhibit continuous, highly deformable behavior due to their theoretically infinite \ac{DoFs}, enabling dexterity and adaptability beyond rigid robots.
-These properties make them attractive for applications such as medical devices \cite{cianchetti2018biomedical}, search and rescue \cite{tanouye2018optimal}, and human–robot interaction \cite{das2019review}.
-However, despite their infinite-dimensional configuration space, \acp{CSR} are actuated through a finite number of inputs, rendering them inherently underactuated and significantly complicating the modeling and control tasks~\cite{della2023model, falotico2024learning}.
+Despite their infinite-dimensional configuration space, \acp{CSR} are actuated by a finite number of inputs, rendering them inherently underactuated and significantly complicating modeling and control~\cite {della2023model, falotico2024learning}.

 Consequently, most control approaches for \acp{CSR} are limited to quasi-static behaviors, leaving their dynamic potential largely unexplored.
 For underactuated systems, reaching unstable equilibria requires explicit exploitation of dynamics, making swing-up tasks \cite{della2020soft, chhatoi2023optimal} canonical benchmarks for dynamic control.
 Additional challenges arise from soft actuation, which imposes intrinsic box constraints on the control inputs due to their unidirectional and distributed nature, which are typically neglected by control methods developed for rigid robots.